astronomer/docs/learn/custom-xcom-backends-tutorial.md

 </TabItem>
 <TabItem value="azure">

-To use Azure Blob Storage as your custom XCom backend follow these steps:
+Follow these steps to use Azure Blob Storage as your custom XCom backend:

 1. Log into your Azure account and if you do not have one, [create a storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create).
 We recommend disabling public access.

-2. Within the storage account.
-[Create a new container](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-porta) called `custom-xcom-backend`.
+2. Within the storage account, [create a new container](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-porta) called `custom-xcom-backend`.

 3. [Create a shared access token](https://learn.microsoft.com/en-us/azure/cognitive-services/Translator/document-translation/how-to-guides/create-sas-tokens?tabs=Containers) for the `custom-xcom-backend` container.

-    In the dropdown menu for permissions make sure to enable the following permissions:
+    In the permissions dropdown menu enable the following permissions:

     - Read
     - Add